zhqu1148980644/TMP/leetcode/99-Recover-Binary-Search-Tree.md

 - In the previous problem 98, we implemented methods to validate if the tree is BST and can find all reverse-order node pairs. ie: `prev.val > cur.cal`
 - Think of how to find out these two swapped nodes if we already have the inorder traversed sequence.
-- There are `two situations where the swap could be happen if you looked carefully on examples supplied in the problem.
+- There are two situations where the swap could be happen if you looked carefully on examples supplied in the problem.
-    - Two swapped nodes are `adjacent` to each other, then there will only be `one` reverse-ordered node pair in sequence of inorder traversal(it's supposed to be in ascending order).
+    - Two swapped nodes are `not adjacent` to each other, then there will only be `one` reverse-ordered node pair in sequence of inorder traversal(it's supposed to be in ascending order).
 Find this node pair then swap could bring the sequence in ascending order again.
-    - If two swapped nodes are `not adjacent` to each other, then there will be `two` reverse-ordered node pairs. swap the first node of the first node pair with the second node of the second node piar would recover the tree;
+    - If two swapped nodes are `adjacent` to each other, then there will be `two` reverse-ordered node pairs. swap the first node of the first node pair with the second node of the second node piar would recover the tree;

 1. ##### inorder traversal